gsaluja-og/llm-applications/GPTVisionBotBlackjack/readme.md

 Using GPT4 vision API to play Blackjack online.
-Modify 'screenshot area' variables inside code before running on your own system!!
+1. The bot takes a screenshot of the game on the screen.
+(Remember to redefine these variables in the code based on your screen!)
+2. It sends this picture to GPT vision API, which analyzes the image and returns the best next move.
+3. Using some Python code (PyAutoGUI), the bot executes that action on the screen.
 See video for demo use.